Quantum state of fields in $SU(\infty)$ Quantum Gravity ($SU(\infty)$-QGR): Dynamics over a parameter space

 \subsubsection{Classical spacetime from quantum gravity action}

 Perturbation theory applied to $\lm_{U_s}$ allows to calculate components of $\hvarrho_{G_\infty}$.
-Tracing out the contribution of $G$ symmetry parameters gives $\hvarrho_\infty$, which can be then used to determine effective classical metric in (\ref{metric}).
-However, this procedure only determines $ds^2$ rather than effective metric.
-For a full calculation of effective metric we have to use the classical limit of $\lm_{U_s}$ as explained in~\cite{hourisqgr}.
+Tracing out the contribution of $G$ symmetry parameters gives $\hvarrho_\infty$, which can be then used to determine the effective classical metric in (\ref{metric}).
+However, this procedure only determines $ds^2$ rather than the metric $g_{\mu\nu}$ of the emergent classical spacetime $\Xi_{sp}$.
+For determining components of $g_{\mu\nu}$ we have to use the classical limit of $\lm_{U_s}$ as explained in~\cite{hourisqgr}.
 The procedure consists of treating pure $\suinf$ term in (\ref{yminvarsub}) as the classical scalar curvature, other terms as {\it matter}, and identifying the metric of parameter space $\upeta_{\mu\nu}$ with the effective metric $g_{\mu\nu}$ defined in (\ref{metric}).However,the $\suinf$ gauge field $A_{\mu}$ must be included in the connection $\Gamma_\mu$, because in classical gravity, it is the connection that convoys gravitational interaction.
 The effective energy-momentum tensor should be determined from effective Lagrangian for matter part of (\ref{yminvarsub}), which can include quantum corrections in a curved spacetime, see e.g.~\cite{renormadiab0,renormadiab1,houriqmcond} for examples.
 Then, the Einstein equation obtained from applying variational principle to this approximation can be solved to calculate components of the effective metric.
 Of course, the Lagrangian $\lm_{U_s}$ can be used to calculate Green's functions and other measurables of both quantum matter and quantum gravity - the $\suinf$ gauge field - without having to consider the classical limit.